modularcode/modular-admin-react/README.md

 #### Why redux-thunk and not redux-saga

-Redux thunk is more simple to start with.
+Redux thunk is simpler to start with.
 More advanced users should be able to easily move from redux-thunk to redux-saga.

 #### Separate folder for build tasks configs